February 28, 2013

 Share with friends and family

-A traditional South Indian cuisine known by various names viz Paddu (Karnataka),Kuzhi Paniyaram(Tamil Nadu),Guntha Punugalu(Andhra Pradesh) is a very sumptuous and a healthy breakfast.
+A traditional South Indian recipe known by various names viz Paddu (Karnataka),Kuzhi Paniyaram(Tamil Nadu),Guntha Ponganaalu(Andhra Pradesh) is a very sumptuous and a healthy breakfast.
+It is served with spicy and tasty coconut chutney or tomato chutney.

-The Mould generally is made of Cast Iron and has about 7 holes to pour the batter and steam.Off late,there is non stick mould available with 7 or 12 holes.
+The Mould generally is made of Cast Iron and has about 7 holes to pour the batter and shallow fry.Off late,there is non stick mould available with 7 or 12 holes.
+Every cavity has a little oil poured in and when it gets heated the batter is poured and fried until crisp.

-The savoury version is prepared using the Dosa-Idli batter tempered with mustard seeds,onions,cilantro and green chutney.Served with tomato-onion dip/chutney or Coconut Chutney.
+Paddu / Paniyaram is prepared using the Dosa-Idli batter tempered with mustard seeds,onions,cilantro and green chillies.
+You may also add grated carrots to the batter.

 Preparation Time : 10 -15 mins